-A CCNE-accredited MSN with 3 pathways to nursing leadership.
+A CCNE-accredited Master in Science (MSN) with three pathways to nursing leadership.

 - Flexible start dates — six options each year

-- Nursing positions are projected to grow 28% through 2028 — more than 5x the national average.1
+- Nursing positions are projected to grow 40% through 2031 — much faster than the average of all occupations1

 Rankings and Accolades

 - Ranked among the best online graduate nursing programs in the country by U.S. News and World Report.

 - No. 14 Best Value Online MSN Program by Value Colleges.

 Nursing expertise at every level.
 Sacred Heart University is known for its excellence in nursing education.
 With programs at all levels of study, from BSN to DNP, SHU has the resources, expertise, and pathways that can propel you to continued career advancement and long-term success.